-Headline data reports for all months of 2022 and 2023 are planned to be published in September 2024 for VisitEngland, VisitScotland and Visit Wales.
+Headline data reports for all months of 2024 are planned in early 2025, this differs by nation.
 A methodological review was conducted in 2024, with a number of key changes being agreed and implemented across 24 months, from January 2022 to December 2023.
-Please see appendment (this is a separate document), which provides full details of the methodological review and changes implemented.
+The new methodology was applied to 2024 data also.

-Typically, under normal reporting timings, we would expect a time lag of 9 or 10 weeks from the end of each reference period to the publication date.
+Typically, under normal reporting timings, we would expect a time lag of 10-12 weeks from the end of each reference period to the publication date.
 This expected time lag is made up of:

-- 4 weeks to finish data collection - 1-2 weeks for data processing and reporting - Up to 4-5 weeks for quality assurance and official publishing processes for the National Tourism Organisations
+- 4 weeks to finish data collection, due to the 4 weeks recall period - 3-4 weeks for data processing and reporting - Varies by nation, typically 2-5 weeks for quality assurance and official publishing processes for the National Tourism Organisations